dakom/StarlingPageFlip/README.md

 **TO-DO:**

-~~1.
-No reliance on classic flash shapes, rather use starling shapes~~ ~~2.
-No need to bundle whole book as TextureAtlas- just pass textures~~
+1. ~~No reliance on classic flash shapes, rather use starling shapes~~
+2. ~~No need to bundle whole book as TextureAtlas- just pass textures~~
 3. Soft mode can pull from top or sides
 4. English comments